HoeenCoder/Wavelength/README.md

 - tellrank - The minimum rank to use /tell for offline messaging.

-- SGbackdoor - The backdoor for Spacialgaze Sysops.
+- WLBackdoor - The backdoor for Wavelength Sysops.
 Defaults to false.

 Setting up an Administrator account
 ------------------------------------------------------------------------